-At St Uny CE Academy, we recognise that children need to be confident and fluent across all aspects of the Maths curriculum.
-To ensure consistent coverage, Teachers follow the 'Rising Stars' progression outline to ensure maxium coverage across the school year but also ensure misconceptions are addressed and planning meets the needs of all learners.
-Teachers are also developing their understanding of mastery through working within the Maths Hub.
+At St Uny CE Academy, we recognise that children need to be confident and fluent across all aspects of the Maths curriculum starting from EYFS.
+To ensure consistent coverage, teachers follow a spiral curriculum progression outline to ensure maximum coverage across the school year but also ensure misconceptions are addressed and planning meets the needs of all learners.

-High quality resources are used in conjunction with Rising Stars, such as NRich, White Rose and NCETM to support, stretch and challenge all children within the classroom.
+High quality teaching resources are used such as NRich, White Rose and NCETM to support, stretch and challenge all children within the classroom.
 In addition, the school’s calculation policy is used to ensure a coherent approach to teaching the operations across our school.
 This planning follows the National Curriculum https://www.gov.uk/government/publications/national-curriculum-in-england-mathematics-programmes-of-study/national-curriculum-in-england-mathematics-programmes-of-study

 All children, when introduced to a new concept for the first time, are encouraged to physically represent mathematical concepts.
 Objects and pictures are used to demonstrate and visualise abstract ideas, alongside numbers and symbols.
 The three mathematical methods used at St Uny CE Academy are:

 Concrete – children have the opportunity to use concrete objects and manipulatives to help them understand and explain what they are doing.

 Pictorial – children then build on this concrete approach by using pictorial representations, which can then be used to reason and solve problems.

 Abstract – with the foundations firmly laid by using the concrete and pictorial methods the children can move onto an abstract approach using numbers and key concepts with confidence.